 The high percentage of verified users is also indicative that the group is dense with real people rather than bot and public relations shill accounts, “Twitter verification can often indicate that the account of public interest is authentic (subject to Twitter’s black-boxed evaluation standards); it can be a reasonable indication that the account is not a bot,” reads the study.

 Researchers warned of the power these citizen-composed communities could generate through data analysis in driving public opinion away from the narrative espoused through authoritative sources, “Strategic information operations require the participation of online communities to consolidate and amplify these messages: these messages become powerful when emergent, organic crowds (rather than hired trolls and bots) iteratively contribute to a larger community with shared values and epistemologies.”

 MIT’s team found pandemic dissenters formed a formidable online force in their own right, exhibiting “very similar patterns to the rest of the networks in our dataset.”
-The skeptic’s network also boasted the second highest percentage of in-network retweets and third-highest percentage of original tweets.
+The skeptic’s network also boasted the second-highest percentage of in-network retweets and the third-highest percentage of original tweets.